mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 ## Overview

-During each GC, after the transitive closure is computed, MMTk calls `Scanning::process_weak_refs` which is implemented by the VM binding.
+During each GC, after the transitive closure is computed (i.e. after all objects reachable from roots have been reached), MMTk calls `Scanning::process_weak_refs` which is implemented by the VM binding.
 Inside this function, the VM binding can do several things.

--   **Query reachability**: The VM binding can query whether any given object has been reached in the transitive closure.
+-   **Query reachability**: The VM binding can query whether any given object has been reached.
+    +   Do this with `ObjectReference::is_reachable()`.
 -   **Query forwarded address**: If an object is already reached, the VM binding can further query the new address of an object.
 This is needed to support copying GC.
+    +   Do this with `ObjectReference::get_forwarded_object()`.
-    -   **Resurrect object**: If an object is not reached, the VM binding can optionally resurrect the object.
+-   **Resurrect objects**: If an object is not reached, the VM binding can optionally resurrect the object.
 It will keep that object *and all descendants* alive.
+    +   Do this with the `tracer_context` argument of `process_weak_refs`.
--   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be *called again* after computing the transitive closure that includes *resurrected objects and their descendants*.
+-   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be called again after computing the transitive closure that includes *resurrected objects and their descendants*.
 This helps handling multiple levels of weak reference strength.

-Concretely,

--   `ObjectReference::is_reachable()` queries reachability,
--   `ObjectReference::get_forwarded_object()` queries forwarded address, and
--   the `tracer_context` argument provided by the `Scanning::process_weak_refs` function can resurrect objects.
--   Returning `true` from `Scanning::process_weak_refs` will make it called again.
+    +   Do this by returning `true` from `process_weak_refs`.

 The `Scanning::process_weak_refs` function also gives the VM binding a chance to perform other operations, including (but not limited to)